 Graduate program routes to initial teacher certification

 Graduates with certain bachelor’s degrees as noted below may be able to complete a graduate program that leads to initial teacher certification in Michigan:

 - Marketing, business, family and consumer sciences, or industrial technology education

-- Secondary education math or science or Chinese as a second language
+- Secondary education or Chinese as a second language

 - Early childhood elementary education (open to graduates with any bachelor's degree)